ProteinsWebTeam/interpro-docs/docs/homepage.rst

 ########

-The contents of the InterPro homepage underneath the :doc:`/banner` can be split into a the following sections
+The contents of the InterPro homepage underneath the :doc:`/banner` can be split into in the following sections:
-.

 #. :ref:`Summary`
 #. :ref:`Search`